kindelia/Kindelia/WHITEBOOK.md

 ### About miner fees

 An attentive reader may have noticed that there is no miner fee mechanism included on this implementation.
 That is by design.
-Kindelia restricts how much computation and space the network may use in total as a function of its age, but it says nothing about individual transactions.
-Kindelia relies on the principle that, during the early ages of the network, users will be mining their own blocks directly.
+K-Chan restricts how much computation and space the network may use in total as a function of its age, but it says nothing about individual transactions.
+K-Chan relies on the principle that, during the early ages of the network, users will be mining their own blocks directly.
 After all, with 1 second per block, there are 86400 blocks per day.
 Until there are thousands of active users, mining a block won't be an issue